Your Content Anywhere Explorable in One Place

 Download the agent using the top-right menu under your e-mail address in VidiXplore.
 There is a Windows version and a MacOS version.

-This concludes part 1 of the Content Anywhere section of our VidiXplore mini tutorials.
+This concludes episode 1 of the Content Anywhere section of our VidiXplore mini tutorials.
 We have created a collection for our new project, a user group with our project members and allowed them to modify the project collection.
 Then we uploaded a few files directly into the folder, connected one S3 bucket, and a Dropbox folder to VidiXplore.
 The last thing we did was to add a watch folder to our local VidiXplore agent to import files directly from the desktop.

-This blog post is part 1 of a mini tutorial series, going through the full VidiXplore experience.
+This blog post is episode 1 of a mini tutorial series, going through the full VidiXplore experience.
 VidiXplore is Vidispine’s media management system in your browser, the quickest way to collect and explore your media files, no matter where they are.
 If you are not a user of VidiXplore, you can sign up here to try it out.